ASneakyToast/artwork-src/content/artwork/Channel-5212.md

 ---
 title: Channel 5212

-description: A "map" of a long running anarhcy minecraft server using images of the world.
+description: A painting of a cityscape with a film suspended above it, creating a hologrphic effect.
-alt: An 8ft by 8ft x 3/4" panel with 9:2 strips of aerial view map and 3:4 labels of structures that occur within the minecraft server 2b2t.
+alt: A film from a tv that reflects a painting made of stamping geometric shapes in ways that distrupt your eye movement.
 flavor: A freeze frame of the Oakland 5212 Channel on TV.

 date: 2022-04-25